WingsDevelopment/rhino/README.md

 <pre>
 <strong>Command list:</strong>
-Feature name: -f dtoName or --feature featureName
+-f dtoName or --feature featureName : Feature name:
-Add Read All (table) to the feature: -a dtoName or --all dtoName Add Details (page) to the feature: -d dtoName or --details dtoName Add Create (form) to the feature: -c dtoName or --create dtoName Add Update (form) to the feature: -u dtoName or --update dtoName Add Delete to the feature: -del or --del
+-a dtoName or --all dtoName         : Add Read All (table) to the feature -d dtoName or --details dtoName     : Add Details (page) to the feature -c dtoName or --create dtoName      : Add Create (form) to the feature -u dtoName or --update dtoName      : Add Update (form) to the feature -del or --del                       : Add Delete to the feature
 </pre>

 # Config